 If our stockholders approve the Charter Amendment, the Board of Directors may cause the issuance of additional shares of common stock without further vote of our stockholders, except as may be required in particular cases by our Articles of Incorporation, Nevada law or applicable SEC rules and requirements.
 The additional shares of common stock authorized in the Charter Amendment will not be entitled to preemptive rights nor will existing stockholders have any preemptive rights to acquire any of those shares when issued.
-In addition, while the adoption of the Charter Amendment would not have any immediate dilutive effect on the proportionate voting power or other rights of existing stockholders, any future issuances of additional shares of common stock or securities convertible into or exercisable for common stock could have a dilutive effect on the equity, earnings and voting interests of existing stockholders, although the mere adoption of the Charter Amendment would not have any immediate dilutive effect on the proportionate voting power or other rights of existing stockholders.
+In addition, while the adoption of the Charter Amendment would not have any immediate dilutive effect on the proportionate voting power or other rights of existing stockholders, any future issuances of additional shares of common stock or securities convertible into or exercisable for common stock could have a dilutive effect on the equity, earnings and voting interests of existing stockholders.
 Furthermore, future sales of substantial amounts of our common stock, or the perception that these sales might occur, could adversely affect the market price of our common stock.

 While we have not proposed the Charter Amendment with the intention of using the additional unauthorized shares for anti-takeover purposes, we could be able to use the additional shares to oppose a hostile takeover attempt or to delay or prevent a change in control or management of our company.
 In addition, the increase in the number of authorized shares of common stock could discourage or hinder efforts by other parties to obtain control of us, thereby having an anti-takeover effect, even if some or all of our stockholders deem such a transaction to be desirable.
 The existence of authorized but unissued shares of common stock could render more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.
-For example, new shares could be issued to purchasers who might support the Board of Directors in opposing a hostile takeover bid, could be issued in transactions that dilute the stock ownership and voting power of a third party seeking to effect a merger or could be issued under future stockholder rights plans in reaction to an unsolicited acquisition proposal.
+For example, new shares could be issued to purchasers who might support the Board of Directors in opposing a hostile takeover bid, could be issued in transactions that dilute the stock ownership and voting power of a third party seeking to effect a merger or could be issued future stockholder rights plans in reaction to an unsolicited acquisition proposal.
 The ability of the Board to issue additional shares of common stock could be used by our Board to discourage transactions in which the stockholders might otherwise receive a premium over prevailing market prices for their shares of our common stock.
 If changes in our ownership are discouraged, delayed or prevented, it would be more difficult for our current Board and management to be removed and replaced, even if you and other stockholders believe such actions are in the best interests of us and our stockholders.
 The Charter Amendment is not being proposed in response to any known threat to acquire control of us.